Databricks Vs Snowflake

-Snowflake is a fully managed service, so it is easy to deploy and scale up or down.
+Snowflake is a fully managed service, so deploying and scaling up or down is easier.
 Most of the operations are hidden from the end-user, so there are few options for fine-tuning.
-On the other hand, Databricks needs a lot more administration and deployment; it requires expertise to optimize the queries executing against the data lake engine.
+On the other hand, Databricks needs much more administration and deployment; it requires expertise to optimize the queries executing against the data lake engine.

 Both platforms are dependent on cloud platforms because of their storage layers.
 However, they are threatened by cloud providers that offer similar platforms and have better integration within their ecosystems.

 While Databricks and Snowflake have some things in common, one is geared toward data lakes while the other brings the data warehouse perspective.
-Snowflake is best suited for SQL-like business intelligence applications and provides optimal performance.
-On the other hand, Databricks offers Delta Lake and support for multiple programming languages, allowing you to develop your data science use cases with any tools and frameworks.
-Snowflake is also a little easier to use compared to Databricks, which has a steep learning curve.
-Due to their various trade-offs, many companies are using them together: Databricks for ETL and Snowflake for data warehouses.
+Snowflake is best suited for SQL-like business intelligence applications and provides better performance.
+On the other hand, Databricks offers support for multiple programming languages.
+Snowflake is also a little easier for developers to use compared to Databricks, which has a steep learning curve.
+Due to their various trade-offs, many companies are having to use them together: Databricks for ETL and Snowflake for data warehouse.